Javadyakuza/Octus-Integration-Guide/docs/addresses.md

 ### EVM smart contracts

-this table contains foregoing EVM smart contracts in EVER-to-EVM.md and EVM-to-EVER.md files.
+This table presents the EVM smart contracts mentioned in the EVER-to-EVM.md and EVM-to-EVER.md files.

 | ---       | contract name | MultiVault                                 |
 | --------- | ------------- | ------------------------------------------ |